huw-morris-lab/PD-PCA-progression-GWAS/genetic-analysis/README.md

 5. cojo_script.txt

 This runs COJO to generate the final list of independent SNPs, and merges with the nearest gene data to create final table.

+6. PCs_vs_progression_script.txt

+Sensibility check to make sure the clinical progression scores are not associated with any of the genetic principal components PC1-5.